 Tracking Personal Triggers

-Migraines in Children
+Migraine in Children

 Calculating Your Headache Burden

-Treatment: Over-the-Counter Drugs
+Migraine Treatment: Over-the-Counter Drugs

-Triptans (Amerge, Axert, Frova, Imitrex, Maxalt, Relpax, Treximet, and Zomig) are the most commonly prescribed medication for the treatment of migraines.
+Triptans (Amerge, Axert, Frova, Imitrex, Maxalt, Relpax, Treximet, and Zomig) are the most commonly prescribed medication for the treatment of migraine.
 However, people with hypertension, heart disease, stroke, and those who take certain medications may not be able to take triptans; your doctor can help with medication choices.
 Unfortunately, side effects of nausea, dizziness, chest pain, and paresthesia may occur with triptans.